Functional Footwear: What to look for

-The easiest route to follow is to purchase a pair of 'barefoot shoes' from brands like Vivo Barefoot, but these can be expensive and people can be nervous to make the initial investment when they aren't quite sure what to expect.
+The easiest route to follow is to purchase a pair of 'barefoot shoes' from brands like Vivo Barefoot (NB.
+I have recently become an ambassador for Vivo Barefoot and I now have a 10% Discount Code to apply at checkout - POSTUREELLIE), but these can be expensive and people can be nervous to make the initial investment when they aren't quite sure what to expect.
 (However, I promise, once you've gone Vivo, you'll never go back.)

 A good way to initiate yourself into wearing more minimalistic shoes is knowing what to look for and trying to buy a regular pair from a shop that fit all the criteria below.
 You'll soon realise that this is extremely hard because most of the high street are working in the realms of fashion, not function.